-Note: While it is not necessary to drag the whole of the patient beyond the finish line teams are requested to immediately move to the shoreward side of the finish line to assist with judging of the event and to enable any trailing teams to finish.
+Note 1: It is not required for the rescue tube swimmer to assist rescuers drag or carry the victim to the finish line or for the rescue tube swimmer to cross the finish line. - Note 2: While it is not necessary to drag the whole of the victim beyond the finish line teams are requested to immediately move to the shoreward side of the finish line to assist with judging of the event and to enable any trailing teams to finish.

-4.7.2 Notes
+7.2 Notes

-(a) All team members must start from their allotted positions at the start line

-- (b) Rescue tube swimmers and the two rescuers, who have previously crossed over the start line (for whatever reason), will not be disqualified provided they return to the shoreward side of the start line prior to beginning their leg of the event. - (c) At the start, rescue tube swimmers may place the rescue tubes and fins on the shoreward side of the start/finish line or may hold their fins and rescue tubes in their hands.
-The rescue tube lanyard may be donned. - (d) Rescue tubes must be donned correctly, either with the loop over one shoulder, or over the shoulder and across the chest at the competitor's discretion. - (e) The victim may assist the rescue tube swimmer in securing the rescue tube.
-Either may clipin the rescue tube, but the victim must be clipped into the tube behind the buoy line. - (f) Rescuer tube swimmers must tow the victim with the tube secured around the body and under both arms and clipped in an O-ring. - (g) The victim must not be towed on the stomach. - (h) The victim may assist by kicking and sculling with the arms under the surface but must not swim with an out-of-water arm recovery. - (i) At no time, may the victim assist by walking or running, but the victim may assist by lifting the legs during the carry. - (j) Only the rescue tube swimmer may use the swim fins.
+- A. All team members must start from their allotted positions at the start line. - B. Rescue tube swimmers and the rescuers, who have previously crossed over the start line (for whatever reason), will not be disqualified provided they return to the shoreward side of the start line prior to beginning their leg of the event. - C. At the start, rescue tube swimmers may place the rescue tubes and fins on the shoreward side of the start/finish line or may hold their fins and rescue tubes in their hands.
+The rescue tube lanyard may be donned. - D. Rescue tubes must be donned correctly, either with the loop over one shoulder, or over the shoulder and across the chest at the competitor's discretion. - E. The victim may assist the rescue tube swimmer in securing the rescue tube.
+Either may clip-in the rescue tube, but the victim must be clipped into the tube behind the buoy line.

+- F. Rescue tube swimmers must tow the victim with the tube secured around the body and under both arms and clipped in an O-ring. - G. The victim must be towed on their back and the victim cannot be towed in any other way than clipped into the rescue tube. - H. The victim is permitted to assist by sculling under the surface of the water and kicking, but they must not swim backstroke or any other swim style with an out-of-water recovery.
+Note: The victim repositioning their arms to a position in front of their head to streamline or for protection is not a disqualification. - I. At no time, may the victim assist by walking or running, but the victim may assist by lifting the legs during the carry. - J. Only the rescue tube swimmer may use the swim fins.
 Rescuers shall not use any equipment or swim fins.

-As shown in the following diagram, the course shall be approximately 240 m.
+As shown in the following diagram, the course shall be approximately 240m.
 To ensure fair starts and finishes, alignment of the start line and finish line to the buoys may be altered at the discretion of the Chief Referee, depending on the prevailing sea conditions.

-- (a) The start/finish line: a brightly coloured cord stretched between two poles carrying flags, approximately 48 m apart shall be located at the water's edge.
+- A. The start/finish line: shall be designated by a line in the sand between two poles carrying green (or area coloured) flags or a brightly coloured cord stretched between the two poles, approximately 54m apart and located at the water's edge.
 Alignment of the start line to the buoys may be altered at the discretion of the Chief Referee, depending on prevailing sea conditions.
-The start line will also be the finish line.
-This line will be removed once competitors are in line and prior to the start to ensure the tube cannot catch it. - (b) The swimming buoys shall be placed as for the Surf Race, so that all competitors have an equal chance with regard to sandbanks and rips, etc.
+Any cord placed at the start line may be removed once competitors are in line and prior to the start if there is any concern that the rescue tube may catch on it. - B. The swimming buoys shall be placed as for the Surf Race, so that all competitors have an equal chance with regard to sandbanks and rips, etc.

-Rescue tube, swim fins: See Section 8 - Facility and Equipment Standards and Scrutineering Procedures.
-Competitors must use rescue tubes provided by organisers.
+Rescue tube, swim fins: See Section 8.

+Unless otherwise advised, competitors must use rescue tubes provided by organisers.